SolderedElectronics/e-radionica.com-Fritzing-Library-parts-/README.md

 - TCS230 color sensor module
 - Tower Pro SG90 servo motor
 - ULN2003A stepper motor driver breakout
+- 4x4 matrix keypad
+- Bluetooth module HC06
+- RFID RC522 module
+- DS3231 RTC module
+- LCD screen 16x2 with IIC adapter soldered
+- Hall effect sensor with LM393 (made by e-r.io)
+- Photoresistor sensor with LM393 (made by e-r.io)
+- Fire detection sensor with LM393 (made by e-r.io)
+- Vibration sensor with LM393 (made by e-r.io)

 ## Docs
 - none yet

 ##Release info
-- 12.2.16. - initial release of files.
+- 12.2.2016. - initial release of files
+- 10.9.2017. - addition of 9 files

 ## License info
 Those files are open-source.
 Yay!
-Please note that you used our Fritzing files when you do.
+Please make a note that you used our Fritzing files - if possible :)
 For any tech questions, contact us at techsupport@e-radionica.com If you find an Issue, please open one at GitHub.
 If you can improve our product, fork us.